-1. General Education Core Curriculum (GECC) = 31-35 Credit Hours Total
+1. General Education Core Curriculum (GECC) = 31- 35 Credit Hours Total

 Note: The A.S.
-Degree does not fulfill the IAI GECC requirements.
+Degree does not fulfill the IAI GECC requirements for every university.
 However, the GECC can still be completed at RVC or completed at the Transfer Institution.